Staff

 Greg Pugh

-Greg Pugh, Director of the Operations Division, is responsible for overseeing all day-to-day operations at ASI, including administration, deployment of employees, logistics, finances, laboratory services, and information technology.
+Greg Pugh, Principal of Operations, is responsible for overseeing all day-to-day operations at ASI, including administration, deployment of employees, logistics, finances, and laboratory services.
 Greg received a BA (Hons) from the University of Reading (UK) and an MA with Merit in Archaeology and Heritage from the University of Leicester (UK).
 He has worked in the Heritage Industry since 1993, dealing with both archaeology and cultural heritage, managing a wide variety of projects including those relating to Environmental Assessment and major infrastructure, as well as three World Heritage Sites.

 Andrea Carnevale

-Andrea Carnevale manages Special Projects.
+Andrea Carnevale manages the Woodland Archaeology Practice Area.
 Andrea earned her BSc (Hon) from the University of Toronto in environmental science and in archaeology.
 She also received a Nuclear Energy Worker Certificate from McMaster University and a Radiography Level 1 Certificate from the Canadian Institute for NDE.
 Andrea holds an Applied Research archaeological license from the province of Ontario and has almost 20 years of experience in archaeological consulting.
 In addition to archaeometry, she has expertise in developing public outreach and educational programming for museums and heritage organizations as well as private and non-profit partners.

 Edward Carpenter